First lady Jill Biden tests positive for Covid-19 | KRDO

 By Mary Kay Mallonee and Donald Judd, CNN

-(CNN) — First lady Jill Biden tested positive for Covid-19 Monday, the White House announced.
+(CNN) — First lady Jill Biden tested positive for Covid-19 on Monday and is experiencing “mild symptoms,” the White House said.
+President Joe Biden has tested negative.

-“This evening, the First Lady tested positive for COVID-19.
-She is currently experiencing only mild symptoms.
-She will remain at their home in Rehoboth Beach, Delaware,” the first lady’s spokesperson Elizabeth Alexander said in a statement.
+The diagnosis has upended the first lady’s plans to begin teaching the fall semester at Northern Virginia Community College on Tuesday.
+She is working with the school to “ensure her classes are covered by a substitute,” Vanessa Valdivia, the first lady’s spokesperson, said.

+Dr. Biden, who remains at the family’s home in Rehoboth Beach, Delaware, typically teaches on Tuesday and Thursdays.

 An administration official told CNN Monday that there are no changes to White House Covid protocols or to the president’s schedule at this time.